Lyubmila/Rental_Apartment_API/README.md

 - ad_content: string, required

 authMiddleware: it takes token from the header and it is used to protect the ads router.

+HEROKU is used for deployment this project https://dashboard.heroku.com/apps/apt-rent-app/